w3c/paint-timing/presentation-timestamps.md

 The `PaintTimingMixin` attempts to clean up this confusion, by always providing two timestamps, one mandatory and interoperative, one optional and somewhat implementation-defined.

+## User value
+Real user monitoring (RUM) is an important part of the ecosystem of measuring performance, which is a big contributor to user experience.
+This proposal makes the data fed to these solutions easier to understand and more consistent across entries, making it easier for these solutions to explain performance regressions to the website authors, and thus improve them for users.

 ## `PaintTimingMixin`

 `PaintTimingMixin` is a mixin that would be included in the interfaces representing all the relevant performance entries: